Else Hoffa: Life and work

-Since 1913, she dedicated herself to developing the Roman Garden.
-She removed old sheds found on-site and expanded the terrace using double-tiered dry stone walls.
-She structured the area with a thuja hedge and emphasized the central axis by installing a water lily pond.
-In 1923, Fanny du Bois-Reymond, a great-granddaughter of composer Fanny Hensel (Mendelssohn), joined Kösterberg as a gardening assistant.
-By 1924, construction work on the garden was complete.

 During the Nazi Germany era, Hoffa was classified as "semi-Mosaic" and emigrated to England in 1938.
 There she worked as a gardener at Shipton Court in Oxfordshire and later for Lieutenant Colonel Acton-Brooke at Sibton Park in Kent.
 Hoffa also worked at the Royal Botanic Gardens in London and briefly as a florist at the Dorchester Hotel.
 In 1946, she became head gardener in Coventry city center, managing "Lady Herbert's Garden," commissioned by entrepreneur Alfred Herbert in memory of his late wife.
 Known for her modesty and creativity, Hoffa retired in 1956.

 In 1957, Hoffa returned briefly to Hamburg to visit Eric M. Warburg at the family estate on Kösterberg and signed the guestbook with the note "Remembrance of a beautiful time."

 The life of Else Hoffa (fictionalized as Hedda Herzog) serves as the backdrop for Marion Lagoda's 2023 novel Ein Garten über der Elbe as well as Katharina Hagena's 2025 novel Flusslinien.